Data-drone/s3_log_parse/README.md

 Add code to read the groks direct and explore them

 Explore most popular tables
+- Need to use external tables to avoid Hive ACID defaults in CDP
+- Spark doesn't talk right to s3 via IDBroker right now

 Look at fragmentation in tables (small files)

 Look at modelling the data for turnaround time?
 - Need to look into features and how to encode these